GSGBen/azure-iot-terraform/README.md

 # azure-iot-terraform
-Quick example of spinning up a cheap Azure IoT Hub topology with Terraform
+Quick example of spinning up a cheap Azure IoT Hub topology with Terraform.